Klaim/talk-build2-intro/talk-build2-cppfrug2020.md

   - `build2` have nothing to do with `boost.build`'s `b2` provided and used by Boost.
   - I will not directly compare `build2` to CMake, that would be too long
   - We'll use `build2` `v0.12.0`
+  - I'll use Windows to demo but it's working the same or easier on unix-like platforms.
   - This will be interactive, raise your hand if you have questions.

 ### Questions